 The HMI Longitudinal Magnetogram image, in the center left, courtesy of NASA/SDO and the Helioseismic and Magnetic Imager science team, shows the magnetic fields associated with active regions on the sun's surface.
 What is of interest here is the size and intensity of magnetic fields as well as their direction.
 White indicates north magnetic poles (where solar plasma, following the field lines, is rising up from the sun's surface), and black is south magnetic poles (where plasma is falling back into the sun).
 For Cycle 24 sunspots, the north pole is on the left and the south pole is on the right in the northern hemisphere, and the reverse in the southern.
 The opposite is true for the old Cycle 23 and upcoming Cycle 25 sunspots, and this pattern reverses itself with each 11-year average solar cycle (so the solar magnetic cycle is really a 22-year cycle).
 The more intense the magnetic fields associated with sunspots are, the greater the potential for sizeable coronal mass ejections, which can cause magnetic storms and disrupt the ionosphere, causing blackouts, when they occur.
 When the magnetic polar regions (white and black) within a given active area drift apart, the magnetic field lines are stretched and can even break, flinging any plasma (coronal mass) that is trapped in them, to be thrust out into space.
 That is how "coronal mass ejections" occur.
 In addition, the unconnected magnetic field lines, extending out into space, can sweep across the earth, causing a brief but intense magnetic storm.
 When these coronal mass ejections collide with earth (usually about two to three days after they occur), magnetic storms lasting several hours can occur, leading to radio blackouts.
 When they end, the ionosphere is usually heavily ionized, producing unusually good band conditions.
 In this magnetogram, watch for particularly large and intense black and white areas that are adjacent (particularly if they are close to the center of the disk), and watch their progression.
 If those large, adjacent black and white areas are noted to be drifting apart, expect a large coronal mass ejection, with poor band conditions three days hence.

-The STEREO behind image, center right, shows the sunspots that are about to rotate into view.
-This image, taken from NASA's STEREO spacecraft which is lags roughly 120 degrees behind earth in earth's orbit around the sun, is shot in extreme ultraviolet (195 angstroms) and shows all active regions, including both sunspots and not-yet-erupted-sunspot active regions that are not yet visible from our position on earth (as well as limited visibility of coronal holes).
-Over a period of days, the features that are prominent on this image will progress from left to right as they rotate towards our view, which begins at about the right-hand one third of this disk.
+The current STEREO behind image, center right, courtesy NASA's STEREO project, shows the sunspots that are about to rotate into view.
+This image, taken from NASA's STEREO spacecraft which is nearly (and soon will be) behind earth in earth's orbit around the sun, is shot in extreme ultraviolet (195 angstroms) and shows all active regions, including both sunspots and not-yet-erupted-sunspot active regions that are not yet visible from our position on earth (as well as limited visibility of coronal holes).
+Over a period of days, the features that are prominent on this image will progress from left to right as they rotate towards our view, which begins at about the right-hand edge of this disk.
 The features along the right-hand edge of this image are visible from earth, and can be observed, from a different perspective, in the left one-third of the disks in the two images above.
 Watch the left-hand side of this image to learn if there are new sunspots that will soon rotate into view to provide us with improved band conditions in the next week or two, and when they finally appear along the left hand side of the 304 angstrom image at the top, you can ascertain how much effect, if any, they will actually have on radio propagation.

 Coronal holes are also visible on this image, in the form of large dark patches.
 When these rotate into the view from earth, the solar wind speed picks up dramatically, causing proton storms that can cause HF radio blackouts for minutes to hours at a time, with signals coming and going.
 On this view of the sun, a coronal hole in an earth-effective area will appear on the right-hand edge of the image, at about the 3 o'clock position.
 In the center and to the left, it means a period of HF radio instability will occur when these areas rotate into an earth-effective position over the course of the next few days.